Skip to main content Skip to main navigation Skip to search

 • ACCU scheme Plantation Notification

-National Bioenergy Feedstocks Strategy
+National Bioenergy Feedstock Strategy

 Feedstocks are essential to bioenergy production.
 The Australian Government has committed to exploring how we can grow a strong bioenergy feedstock industry.
+Feeding Australia media release.

 Australia’s wide range of biomass feedstocks – organic materials used to produce bioenergy - each come with their own commercial, technical, and logistical challenges and opportunities.
 Overcoming barriers to building supply chains will require clear policies, developed in coordination with industry, producers and governments.